jinluchang/Qlattice/README.md

 ### Install on UCONN HPC

+First, download dependencies downloaded to the `distfiles` directory.

+`$ ./scripts/download.sh`

+Note you may need to download on your local computer and copy the data to the server.

 The default build and installation directory is `$HOME/qlat-build/default`.
 If a different directory is needed:

 `$ export prefix=DEST_DIRECTORY`